KiranRajeev-KV/agentic-rag/docs/TESTING.md

 - It does not currently provide CI-backed verification on every commit.
 - It does not prove long-horizon memory/checkpoint correctness across extended conversations.
 - It does not provide a code-coverage percentage in this repository.

-## Recently cleaned maintenance items

-Two stale test/developer-workflow inconsistencies identified during repository review were cleaned up:

-- The mocked CLI evaluator fixture now uses the current 16-case evaluation-set size.
-- The retired live-discovery `just discover` recipe and its test expectation were removed after the project moved to the fixed manifest workflow.

 For evaluation-specific limitations, see `EVAL_REPORT.md`.
 For runtime configuration and reproducibility, see `CONFIGURATION.md`.